 Since 1993, the Santa Fe Conservation Trust has partnered with many landowners to protect their properties in perpetuity.
-The Santa Fe Conservation Trust currently owns three fee properties and holds 92 conservation easements on more than 41,382 acres in Santa Fe, San Miguel and Rio Arriba counties.
+The Santa Fe Conservation Trust currently owns three fee title properties and holds 93 conservation easements on more than 40,000 acres in Santa Fe, San Miguel, and Rio Arriba counties.
 We monitor these beautiful, protected lands annually, in perpetuity, ensuring they increase in value to society over time as growth comes to the Land of Enchantment.

 We have come to identify clusters of these protected lands and the surrounding areas as focal areas.
 A focal area can encompass various ecological or cultural resources and overlap political jurisdictions, but generally has some cohesive element.
 Focal areas are defined as areas that have a high degree of conservation values (a major single Conservation Value in the case of a scenic viewshed, or multiple overlapping values in the case of water, wildlife and open space converging in one area) that align with the Santa Fe Conservation Trust’s Mission Statement, and are in proximity to other the Santa Fe Conservation Trust protected lands.
 Examples include a small watershed, an undeveloped stretch of river, a cluster of farms or ranches, a grouping of prime agricultural soils, or a specific mountain peak.